XRPLF/xrpl-dev-portal/content/tutorial-gateway-guide.md

 ## TransferRate ##

 The *TransferRate* setting (`transferRate` in RippleAPI) defines a fee to charge for transferring issuances from one Ripple address to another.
-See [Transfer Fees](https://ripple.com/knowledge_center/transfer-fees/) in the Knowledge Center for more information.
+See [Transfer Fees](concept-transfer-fees.html) for more information.

 The following is an example of using a locally-hosted `rippled`'s [`submit` command](reference-rippled.html#submit) to send an AccountSet transaction for the issuing address rsA2LpzuawewSBQXkiju3YQTMzW13pAAdW, setting the TransferRate to charge a fee of 0.5%.